Becoming A Nurse In Kansas + Requirements & Licensing

 BECOME LICENSED BY PASSING THE NCLEX EXAM

 ADVANCED PRACTICE NURSES

-To become an APRN (Advanced Practice Registered Nurse), the Kansas State Board of Nursing has outlined the following four stages.
+To become an APRN (Advanced Practice Registered Nurse), the Kansas State Board of Nursing has outlined these 4 stages.

-STAGE 1.
-EARN A GRADUATE DEGREE AT MASTER’S LEVEL (MSN).
+EARN A GRADUATE DEGREE AT MASTER LEVEL (MSN)

 - An NP (Nurse Practitioner) must hold an MSN with a clinical specialization.